A responsible supply chain

 - consult best practices by subject and, on that basis, develop an improvement plan to raise the supplier's sustainablility standards.

 A common audit approach

 The results of the audits are shared between the JAC members, which ensures their cost-effectiveness.
-However, confidentiality agreements mean that access to these results is limited to the JAC members and to individual audited suppliers.
+However, confidentiality agreements (NDA's) mean that access to these results is limited to the JAC members and to individual audited suppliers.

-CSR qualification process
+Sustainability qualification process

 Our aim to raise the CSR standards of our suppliers is reflected in the qualification process set out below.

 To ensure that our supplier assessment programs comply with our own values, our commitments towards our own customers and market expectations, we assess our suppliers through EcoVadis.
 EcoVadis uses a software platform dedicated to the supply chain, facilitating the social and environmental performance management of the suppliers with the aim of reducing risks and giving support to sustainable and circular innovation.